 Due to the COVID-19 pandemic, all civil traffic infraction pretrial hearings will be conducted remotely using the ZOOM platform.
 There are no "in person" pretrial hearings scheduled at any of our courthouse locations at the present time and therefore you should not appear at the courthouse for your hearing.
 Similarly, there are no "in person" trials set at the courthouse at this time.
-Beginning June 17, 2020, we will begin phasing in remote civil traffic infraction trials.
+On June 17, 2020, we will begin phasing in remote civil traffic infraction trials.

 If your hearing will be conducted remotely, you should not appear at one of the Palm Beach County Courthouses for this hearing.
 Instead, you will receive an email (if you have provided one to the Clerk) or a notice via snail mail approximately 7-10 days prior to your scheduled court date advising you that your case has been scheduled for a remote hearing.

 The email will include instructions for accessing your remote hearing.
 In order to appear remotely, you will need either a multimedia device connected to the internet: PC Mac, iPad, iPhone or Android device equipped with a microphone and preferably a webcam; OR a cellular phone or land telephone line.
 If you do not receive a notice that your traffic trial will be conducted remotely, you will instead receive a new notice of final hearing from the Clerk's office resetting your case.

 If for any reason you are unable to participate remotely, via the Zoom platform, you must file a letter with the Clerk explaining why you are unable to appear remotely.
 This letter must be filed with the Clerk at least three business days prior to the date of your hearing.

 Additional Information About Your Civil Traffic Infraction Hearing: